pammngks/DART450/assignments/assignment02/README.md

 ## Sections
 ##### Login Page
+* Users must enter their name in order to log into the main dashboard.
+Users must also check a box in order to confirm that they are a robot.
+* Failure to do the two above steps will not allow users from entering the site.
 ##### Timer
+* A timer starts as soon as the page is redirected to the dashboard.
+A timer is displayed in order to create a sense of urgency for the user, while keeping track of how long they have been on the web page.
 ##### Task Counter
+* Keeps track of the amount of tasks to be completed during the session.
 ##### Progress
+* User's progressed based on how many tasks have been completed out of the tasks have been created.
 ##### Calendar
+* Allows for an overview of the current month.
+Voice overs are activated on hover states.
 ##### Leaderboard
+* Scoreboard showing the names and daily task counts for competitors.
 ##### Task List
+* User's to do list.
+Tasks are deleted by clicking on them, promting a celebratory tone.
 ##### Challenge Bar
+* The user is assigned a random opponent during their session.
+If they choose to accept, they are encouraged to complete more tasks than their opponent in order to win the game.

 ## Code
-##### HTML
 ##### CSS
-* Blinking animations to draw the user's attention to the information
+* Blinking animations to draw the user's attention to the information.
-##### JavaScript
-##### jQuery
+* Shaking animations in order to replicate an electronic glitch.
 ##### JSON
-* Data of first and last names, along with a number to correspond to the user's opponent
+* Data of first and last names, along with a number to correspond to the opponent's task count.
 ##### ResponsiveVoice
-* Added voice features to assist in saving time, giving the user an overview of their month
+* Added voice features to assist in saving time, giving the user an overview of their month.
 ##### Audio
-* Sound effects that act to motivate users
+* Sound effects that act to motivate users.

 ## Note
 Best viewed in Google Chrome.